akaur425/Weather-App/README.md

 =>Precipitation

-#Instructions on Using the Site
+#Instructions on Using the Site:

 =>When the site loads, weather data for a default city is displayed